cja1/CM2020/sequence-api-slate/source/index.html.md

 `GET /games`

-*Get a list of games.
-This request returns all the completed game winning sequences as an array.
-This is primarily used for development and testing to ensure that all different possible winning sequences are tested and result in a win being declared.*
+*Get a list of ended games.
+This request returns data about the last 100 completed games.
+For each game the return data is the number of hands played, the winner and the winning sequence.
+This endpoint is primarily used for statistics and development to ensure that all different possible winning sequences are tested and result in a win being declared.*

 > Example responses